precision-sustainable-ag/OpenCV_Competition2021/Automatic_Annotation/README.md

 1. After cloning the OpenCV_Competition2021 repo, `cd` into the Automatic_Annotation folder.
 2. In the command line, run the 'run.sh' file by type `bash run.sh`

-An "output" folder should be generated in your working directory of images
+An "output" folder should be created in your working directory of images that includes an "images" folder of foregrounds for creating synthetic dataset and a "masks" folder with binary masks for each extracted foreground.
+Masks have been generated as ancillary data which can be used for inspection of results and for experimental purposes.
+Masks are not needed for the generating synthetic data.

 ---